CodeMontageHQ/codemontage/README.md

 To get started,
 * Install Rails.
 If you're using a Mac, we recommend [Rails Installer](http://railsinstaller.org).
 Under Ubuntu, follow the instructions [here](https://www.digitalocean.com/community/articles/how-to-install-ruby-on-rails-on-ubuntu-12-04-lts-precise-pangolin-with-rvm).
 * Install Postgres.
 For the Mac, we recommend [Postgres App](http://postgresapp.com).
 (If you're using Mac OS X Lion, you may need [this fix for Postgres](http://stackoverflow.com/questions/9354122/how-to-install-postgresql-9-1-on-osx-lion).)
 Under Ubuntu, follow the instructions [here](http://stackoverflow.com/questions/11092807/installing-postgresql-on-ubuntu-for-ruby-on-rails).

 * Clone the CodeMontage Repo:
   `git clone https://github.com/CodeMontageHQ/codemontage.git`

 * Install dependencies:
   ```sh
   cd codemontage
   bundle install
   ```

 * Configure the app for your local database by copying database.yml.sample to database.yml and adding a valid username and password.
 Make any changes needed for your database setup ( and possibly `rake db:create`).
   `cp config/database.yml.sample config/database.yml`

 * Create database:
   `rake db:create`

 * Run migrations:
   `rake db:migrate`

 * Load helpful example data into your local database:
   `rake db:seed`

 * If you'll be developing GitHub-related functionality, [register a GitHub API Application](https://github.com/settings/applications/new) using *Homepage URL* http://localhost:3000 and *Authorization callback URL* http://localhost:3000/auth/github/callback.
-Next, set your GitHub-related environment variables when you start your server. e.g. `GITHUB_KEY=client_id GITHUB_SECRET=client_secret rails server`.
+Next, set your GitHub-related environment variables in a file called `.env`:
+    ```
+    GITHUB_KEY=client_id
+    GITHUB_SECRET=client_secret
+    ```
   You can find the *Client ID* and *Client Secret* for your application from the [Applications page](http://github.com/settings/applications).

 * If you don't have a JavaScript runtime installed, install `nodejs`:

   Linux
   `sudo apt-get install nodejs`

   Mac
   `brew install nodejs`

 * Once you've installed these dependencies, test your setup by running `rails server` and visiting your site at [http://localhost:3000](http://localhost:3000)